 Trade guilds soon developed and adopted uniforms, strict hierarchies, and systems of apprenticeship throughout Europe.
 This organization worked exclusively for the aristocracy until the French Revolution gave way to the rise of restaurants and hotels.

 The lineage of a modern highly trained chef dates back to Auguste Escoffier (1846-1935).
 He was a French chef and restaurateur who modernized and promoted traditional French culinary methods.
 He began his culinary career at age 13 and was highly motivated to succeed, eventually becoming known as the “King of Chefs, Chef of Kings.”

 During his lengthy career, he prepared meals for world royalty and celebrities.
 He supervised kitchens in Paris and London and came up with many restaurant improvement ideas.
 He wrote a book called Le Guide Culinaire, still an influential book in the culinary industry.

 Types of Chefs

-Generally speaking, we think of a chef as the one person who oversees staff in a kitchen.
-However, there are numerous types and names of chefs that are employed in many restaurants and hotels.
-They have various duties to ensure operational efficiency in restaurants and kitchens.
+Generally speaking, we think of a chef as one person who oversees staff in a kitchen.
+However, there are numerous names and types of professional chefs that are employed in many restaurants and hotels.
+They have different roles to ensure operational efficiency in restaurants and kitchens.

-An executive chef, or chef de cuisine, oversees all kitchen activities.
-They are the highest-ranking member of a kitchen's staff.
-Some don't participate in cooking but simply taste dishes before they are served to customers.
+An executive chef or chef de cuisine is the highest-ranking member of the kitchen hierarchy.
+Executive chefs are the kitchen managers responsible for all kitchen activities.
+They may not participate in cooking, but they taste dishes before they are served to customers.

-It takes years of education and experience to become an executive chef.
+It takes years of education and decades of experience to become an executive chef.
 In many kitchens, a head chef is another name for an executive chef.

 Types of Chefs de Partie